saoudrizwan/Dance/README.md

 ### Debugging

 Dance is *forgiving*, meaning that it handles any mistakes that you might make without causing any runtime errors.
-If you do make a mistake, for example starting an animation that doesn't exist, then Dance will print the following in the console:
+If you do make a mistake, for example starting an animation that doesn't exist, then Dance will print the following error in the console:
 ```
 ** Dance Error: view with dance.tag = <tag> does not have an active animation! **
 ```